 6. Who does the VAT reverse charge for construction services apply to?

 It applies only to VAT-registered businesses who are supplying/receiving services that are reported under CIS.

 In other words, it applies to services supplied between the majority of construction sub-contractors and contractors in the UK.

 If your CIS business is the recipient of construction services, and receives an invoice with the reverse charge applied, then you account for the VAT amount as part of your overall input tax, as if you’ve charged it to yourself.

 If your business is not VAT registered then the reverse charge can’t be applied to you, and standard VAT rules apply for the supplier (so they will charge you the VAT and account for it as usual).

 If you’re not VAT registered, you should make it clear to the supplier in writing.

-Crucially, reverse charges do not contribute to a company’s potential VAT threshold.
-So if you aren’t registered for VAT then any attempt to apply the reverse charge will not push you over the limit.
+Crucially, reverse charges don’t contribute to a company’s potential VAT threshold.
+So if you aren’t registered for VAT then any attempt to apply the reverse charge won’t push you over the limit.

 Notably, the reverse charge also doesn’t apply to end users, such as the people who use a building that’s been constructed by the provided services, and nor does it apply to some of those connected to them, such as landlords or tenants.